Definitive Img Comparison slider Press "Enter" to skip to content

 2.Usability

-As a lens from the film camera era, photographers who purchased this lens likely struggled to achieve the desired shutter speed in dimly lit scenes, even with ISO 400 film.
+Since this lens dates back to the film camera era, photographers who purchased it likely struggled to achieve the required shutter speed in dimly lit scenes, even when using ISO 400 film.

-This lens has been used since the Sigma SD10, and when cropped to the SD10’s sensor size, it is multiplied by 1.7, giving it a focal length of 680mm.
+I’ve been using this lens since the Sigma SD10 days, and when cropped to the SD10’s sensor size, it multiplies by 1.7, giving a focal length of 680mm.
 The lens uses internal focus, so the lens length does not change during use.

-Autofocus (AF) speed is largely dependent on the camera’s performance, so evaluations will vary depending on the camera, but when used with the SD10 and SD14, the early HSM (High Speed Motor, known as USM by Canon) installed in this lens cannot be described as instantaneous or fast.
-However, the ultrasonic motor’s advantage of quiet and smooth lens drive makes it a pleasant tool to use.
-This motor is said to break frequently, but perhaps because of the frequency of use of the lens I own, I have not had any particular problems even after more than 20 years.
+Autofocus (AF) speed is largely dependent on the camera’s performance, so evaluations will vary depending on the camera, but as far as I’ve used it with the SD10 and SD14, the early HSM (High Speed Motor, known as USM by Canon) installed in this lens cannot be described as instantaneous or fast.
+However, the ultrasonic motor’s quiet and smooth lens drive is a nice feature to have as a tool.
+It’s said that this motor breaks down frequently, but perhaps due to frequent use, I haven’t had any problems with my lens, even after more than 20 years.

-As it is a prime lens, it has a focus ring, a focusing distance limit switch (with three settings: no limit, infinity to 3m, and 3m to 1.6m), and an AF/MF switch.
+As a prime lens, it has a focus ring, a focusing distance limit switch (with three settings: no limit, infinity to 3m, and 3m to 1.6m), and an AF/MF selector switch.

-While the image quality isn’t as sharp as modern lenses, it offers decent resolution and color depth, and with a pixel count around SD10, you can get relatively satisfying results.
-The sample shots shown are still, but the shadows produce many blurry images.
+The image quality isn’t as sharp as that of modern lenses, but it does offer decent resolution and color depth, and with a pixel count of around SD10, you can get relatively satisfying images.
+The sample photos are still, but the shadows produce many blurry images.

-With a minimum focusing distance of 1.6m, this telephoto lens can get you close, allowing you to take close-ups of cats and dragonflies from a distance, making it a valuable lens in the field.
+With a minimum focusing distance of 1.6m, it’s a telephoto lens that can get close, allowing you to take close-ups of cats and dragonflies from a distance, making it a useful lens in the field.

-However, the length was a little short for photographing the migrating hawks at Shirakaba Pass, so I used a teleconverter in conjunction with it.
-Normally, this lens cannot be used because the total F-stop exceeds the AF drive limit, but the lens I have is compatible with a teleconverter for reasons I’ll explain later.
+However, the lens was a little short for photographing the migrating hawks at Shirakaba Pass, so I used a teleconverter.
+Normally, this lens wouldn’t be usable because the total F-number exceeds the AF drive limit, but the lens I have is compatible with a teleconverter for reasons I’ll explain later.

 I also own this lens’s sibling, the AF APO TELE MACRO 300mm F4, and I’ll introduce it sometime.